Workflows & Actions

 A workflow has one job: orchestrate actions through control flow.
 The

-constraints on the body of run() come from what the AST compiler can
+constraints on the body of run() come from what the compiler can lower

-turn into DAG nodes - loops, conditionals, parallel gather, try/except,
+to IR - loops, conditionals, parallel gather, try/except, durable

-durable sleep, returns.
-Anything outside that vocabulary will be flagged
+sleep, returns.
+Anything outside that vocabulary will be flagged at

 The workflow body never re-runs after the first compilation.
 That means it shouldn't have side effects or non-determinism - but unlike replay-based engines, you don't enforce that with a runtime determinism check.
 You enforce it by pushing side effects out into actions.